JustinLindsey/Cyclistic-Case-Study/README.md

 Data from this set goes back to May of 2020.
 We will only be looking at the last 12 months of data to analyze.
 12 individual files each representing the last 12 months respectively.
 This is an appropriate sample size.

 ### ***Choose your tools***
-The tools that I chose to use during this case study included **MySQL Workbench, Excel, and Tableau.
+The tools that I chose to use during this case study included **MySQL Workbench, Excel, and Tableau.** SQL for easy analysis and Tableau for visualizations of my findings.

 ### ***Transform the data so you can work with it effectively***